-The non-functional requirements describe the way that the system should do a functionality, while not necessarily affecting the main functionality of the system.
+The non-functional requirements describe how that the system should do a functionality, while not necessarily affecting the main functionality of the system.
 By defining the non-functional requirements, the usability and the effectiveness of the system is ensured.
-IANOS system non-functional requirements are presented on the following table.
+IANOS system non-functional requirements are presented in the following table.